amisha-gohad/M2_EmbSys/Project/Readme.md

 # Abstract
 In this project we will build a motion sensor light circuit with an arduino.
 A motion sensor light circuit is a circuit in which a light turns on when motion is detected.
-With a PIR motion sensor integrated with an arduino, we can detect movement and program the arduino to turn a light on for a certain period of time once this motion is detected.
+With a motion sensor integrated with an arduino, we can detect movement and program the arduino to turn a light on for a certain period of time once this motion is detected.

 # Requirements